 Hidden in a former power-tool workshop, the second Kosaten (the first is in Hobart) is divided into discrete dining spaces themed after regions of Japan.
 Order Japanese fried chicken or sushi, nigiri or tataki made with wagyu beef on your personal iPad and a train will deliver it within minutes.

 For carnivores: Cataract on Paterson

 Eye fillet is on the menu, along with local salmon, lamb and scallops.
 But it’s stone grills that take pride of place.
 Heated to 400°C, these chunks of volcanic rock sizzle steak at the table so diners can cook each cut just the way they want it.

 For dinner: Grain of the Silos

 Across the river from downtown Launceston, the four converted silos housing Peppers Silo Hotel and its airy, industrial restaurant are impossible to miss.
-Peer into the open kitchen and you might recognise the chefs from nearby markets, where they stock up on ingredients for dishes such as barbecued lamb rump with celeriac purée, wild greens and rosemary-scented lamb sauce.
+Peer into the open kitchen and you might recognise the chefs from nearby markets, where they stock up on ingredients for dishes such as pork chops with glazed onions, pickled beans and a fennel puree.

 This article was originally published in 2019 and has been updated.